-- A voucher worth between \$10,000 to \$300,000, redeemable at one of the participating testbeds to cover the cost of testing and validating your technology. - A powerful network and cumulative resources of unified DER testbeds across the UC and LBNL systems. - Opportunities to present your product to targeted customer groups and receive feedback on the commercial value of your technology. - Access to experienced clean energy entrepreneurs, industry experts, prospective partners, and utilities at an annual symposium. - Additional funding opportunities through the Empower Innovation Network platform. - A community and ecosystem of fellow CalTestBed voucher recipients.
+- A voucher worth between \$10,000 to \$300,000, for use at one of the participating testbeds to cover the cost of testing your technology. - A powerful network and cumulative resources of unified DER testbeds across the UC and LBNL systems. - Opportunities to present your product to targeted customer groups and next level commercialization partners. - Access to experienced clean energy entrepreneurs, industry experts, prospective partners, and utilities at an annual symposium. - Additional funding opportunities through the Empower Innovation Network platform. - A community and ecosystem of fellow CalTestBed voucher recipients.